SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 ### List of Supplied Tableaus

-A large variety of tableaus have been supplied by default via DiffEqDevTools.jl.
+A large variety of tableaus have been supplied by default, via DiffEqDevTools.jl.
 The list of tableaus can be found in [the developer docs](https://devdocs.juliadiffeq.org/dev/internals/tableaus/).
 To use them, note you must install the library: